 - Computer keyboard help and support.

-2. Microsoft command line command that changes the position of replaceable parameters in a batch program.
+2. Shift is a Microsoft command line command that changes the position of replaceable parameters in a batch program.
 Additional information about this command found on our shift command page.